5-year-old piano prodigy to perform at Disney Concert Hall

-At first glance, Alec Van Khajadourian may come across as your typical Encino pre-schooler: He loves playing video games, experimenting with cameras and running around his parents’ house with his little brother and the family Labradoodle, Chai.

-But there’s so much more to the five year old than meets the eye.
+But there’s so much more to the 5-year-old than meets the eye.
 Or ear.

 “He loves doing 5-year-old stuff,” said his father, Joe Khajadourian.
 “But then, he sits at the piano and you’re like, ‘Wow.
 This is pretty special.'"